amberskynet/asn-win-wgpu/modules/tokio-bus/README.md

 - `AsnBusRecvError::Empty`: When trying to receive a message from an empty channel
 - `AsnBusRecvError::Closed`: When trying to receive a message from a closed channel
 - `AsnBusRecvError::Lagged(n)`: When the receiver lagged too far behind and missed `n` messages

+Additionally, the module provides asynchronous methods:
+- `send_message_async`: Sends a message asynchronously, waiting if the channel is full
+- `wait_for_message`: Waits asynchronously for a message to be available

 ## License